StarstationHaven/HourOfE/src/content/episode/fathers-day-tribute-rev-frank-daniels.md

 explicit: false
 episodeType: full
 ---
-A Father's Day tribute for Reverend Frank Daniels.\
+A Father's Day tribute for Reverend Frank Daniels.
+Rev Daniels is the father of Mrs. Bernice Daniels Presley.
+He was born in Cordele, Georgia. \
 \
 Originally aired on 107.9FM WUAF Lake City, FL 2023